LunePurple/LunePurple/README.md

 * 🐻 I live in Saint Petersburg, Russia
 * 🔭 I'm currently looking for a job
-* 🎲 I’m currently working on online catan-like board game
+* 🎲 I’m currently working on coffee shop simulator game
 * 💻 I mostly use C# with Unity
-* 🌱 I’m currently learning Python
 * 📫 How to reach me: feel free to message me on [Telegram](https://t.me/heather_purple) (preferably) or [VK](https://vk.com/heather_purple)